 Key aspects of diplomatic relations

 Between Switzerland and Pakistan there are numerous bilateral agreements in fields as wide-ranging as investment protection, debt consolidation, aviation, double taxation and disaster relief.
 Switzerland engages in regular political dialogue with Pakistan.
-The eighth round of talks were held in November 2014 in Bern.
+The ninth round of talks were held in November 2016 in Islamabad.

 Switzerland has traditionally run a trade surplus with Pakistan and has been one of the country's biggest direct investors for many years.
 Many Swiss companies operate in Pakistan, some with their own production sites.
-These firms are mainly based in Karachi and employ around 12,000 people.
+These firms are mainly based in Karachi and employ more than 12,000 people.

 Cooperation in education, research and innovation